Adas Israel Congregation (Washington, D.C.): Cemetery

 Adas Israel established a cemetery at 1400 Alabama Avenue, SE, in 1869, the year of the congregation's founding.
-Among the notable burials in the cemetery are Arthur Welsh, the country's first Jewish aviator; Stephen Theodore Norman, the grandson of Theodor Herzl; and the noted neoconservative commentator Irving Kristol.
+Among the notable burials in the cemetery are Arthur L. Welsh, the country's first Jewish aviator; Stephen Theodore Norman, the grandson of Theodor Herzl; and the noted neoconservative commentator Irving Kristol.

 Religious school

 By 1872, before the synagogue was built, the young Adas Israel Congregation held religious classes for boys and girls for two hours in the afternoon, several times a week.
 Members typically paid $1.00 a month for each child's tuition.

 During the early years, the congregation had difficulty maintaining a school.
 By 1925, though, 227 students were enrolled in the school.
 That number grew to 320 by 1939.
 Because of space concerns, the school had to meet outside the synagogue, including at the Jewish Community Center on 16th Street, NW.
 The entire school first met in one place when Adas Israel built its Cleveland Park synagogue in 1951.
 The congregation held its first Bat Mitzvah in 1962.
 In 1973 the Congregation began the short-lived Tel Shalom summer camp in West Virginia for fourth to tenth graders.

 Adas Israel today also runs Gan HaYeled, a nursery school for children younger than five years old.
-The Melvin Gelman Religious School teaches students in grades K-12, with Ma'a lot DC allowing teenagers to continue studying following their bar and bat mitzvahs.
+The Melvin Gelman Religious School teaches students in grades K–12, with Ma'a lot DC allowing teenagers to continue studying following their bar and bat mitzvahs.